Faares/Curated/FeaturedAuthors.md

 # Featured Authors
-people who are pioneers in their field, with no doubts that studying their materials helps.
+People who are pioneers in their field, with no doubts that studying their work helps.
+Listed in alphabetical order.
-## Authors
-In alphabetical order.

-### Mathematics
+## Mathematics
 * Alan Beardon.
 * Allen Hatcher
 * Jean-Pierre Serre